Tackling Data Corruption in Offline Reinforcement Learning via Sequence Modeling: Experiments

 \section{Experiments}

-In this section, we conduct a comprehensive empirical assessment of RDT to address the following questions: \textbf{1)} How does RDT perform under several data corruption scenarios during the training phase? \textbf{2)} Is RDT robust to different data corruption rates and scales? \textbf{3)} What is the impact of each component of RDT on its overall performance? \textbf{4)} How does RDT perform when faced with observation perturbations during the testing phase?
+In this section, we conduct a comprehensive empirical evaluation of RDT, focusing on the following key questions: \textbf{1)} How does RDT perform under different data corruption scenarios? \textbf{2)} Is RDT robust to observation perturbations during the testing phase? \textbf{3)} What is the contribution of each component of RDT to its overall performance? \textbf{4)} How do baselines compare to RDT when equipped with a transformer backbone?